curl/everything-curl/usingcurl-downloads.md

 A request for a resource is protocol specific so a FTP:// URL works differently than a HTTP:// URL or an SFTP:// URL.

-A URL without a path part, that is that has a host name part only like the "http://example.com" example above, will get a slash ('/') appended to it internally and then that is the resource curl will ask for from the server.
+A URL without a path part, that is a URL that has a host name part only like the "http://example.com" example above, will get a slash ('/') appended to it internally and then that is the resource curl will ask for from the server.

 If you specify multiple URLs on the command line, curl will download each URL